mateofiorotto/mateofiorotto/README.md

 <br>
 🎓 Studying "Web Programming and Design" at Escuela Da Vinci.

-I am open to other web-related jobs and projects, regardless of whether they require using a different technology.
+I am open to other web related jobs and projects, regardless of whether they require using a different technology.
 I'm willing to learn and use it everything adds up!

 <br>